dotnet/docs-maui/docs/macios/xcsync.md

 ### Arguments

 - **`/p:xcSyncProjectFile=<PROJECT>`**
   The project file to build.
-This is **required**.
-Allowed values are MAUI project files or a project file that targets a supported platform (iOS, tvOS, macOS, MacCatalyst).
+Supported project types are .NET MAUI projects or any .NET project that targets a supported platform (iOS, tvOS, macOS, MacCatalyst).

 ### Options

-These are optional; if not specified, the default value will be used.
+The following options allow you to change the default behavior of the tool.

 - **`/p:xcSyncTargetFrameworkMoniker=<FRAMEWORK>`**
   Invoke the tool for a specific framework.
 The framework must be defined in the project file.
 Examples: `net9.0-ios`, `net9.0-maccatalyst`. **Required** if the .NET project supports multiple target frameworks (for example, a standard MAUI project).
 If a single platform project, the default value will be the single target framework specified in the project file.